 What is a chemical peel?

-A chemical peel is a treatment which is best performed by a medical professional such as Dr. Whitlock or an aesthetician.
+A chemical peel is a treatment which is best performed by a medical professional such as Dr. Whitlock, his team at Tulsa Cosmetic Surgery or an aesthetician.
 The process peels off the older, wrinkled layer of skin for purposes of regeneration.
 After the peel is applied and removed, the skin is smoother and softer and, therefore, more youthful looking.
 A chemical peel, also referred to as a derma peel or chemexfoliation, is a minimally invasive way to improve your appearance.
 While chemexfoliation is often performed on the face, it can also be useful in improving the skin’s appearance on the hands and neck.

 The phenol peel penetrates deeply into the skin and often provides dramatic results.
 Only a single treatment is needed to achieve a better appearance.
 A phenol peel is recommended to correct skin blotches resulting from age or UV exposure, as well as to smooth out wrinkles.
 Care must be taken when applying a phenol peel as some side effects may include lightening of the skin or sun sensitivity.

 Retinoic Acide Peels

 A retinoic acid peel is often used to remove scarring, wrinkling, or irregular pigmentation.
 The solution for the peel is applied in the office, and the peeling takes place a couple of days after the application.
 Typically, the patient will require a couple of treatments before the desired results are obtained.